Mark S. Klempner, MD

 Executive Vice Chancellor, MassBiologics

-Mark S. Klempner, MD, is the Executive Vice Chancellor for MassBiologics and Professor of Medicine at the University of Massachusetts Medical School (UMMS).
-Dr. Klempner joined UMMS in July 2012 from the Boston University School of Medicine, where he served as Associate Provost for Research, Conrad Wesselhoeft Professor of Medicine and the founding director of the National Emerging Infectious Diseases Laboratories (NEIDL).
+Mark S. Klempner, MD, is the executive vice chancellor for MassBiologics and professor of medicine at UMass Medical School.
+Dr. Klempner joined UMMS in July 2012 from the Boston University School of Medicine, where he served as associate provost for research, Conrad Wesselhoeft Professor of Medicine and the founding director of the National Emerging Infectious Diseases Laboratories.

-Klempner’s own research includes investigations into the molecular biology and pathogenic mechanisms of Lyme disease; patient-based clinical research on prevention, diagnosis and treatment of Lyme disease; molecular methods for detecting and identifying microorganisms and connections between neutrophils/macrophages and cytokines, leading to therapies for inflammatory disorders.
+Klempner’s own research includes investigations into the molecular biology and pathogenic mechanisms of Lyme disease; patient-based clinical research on prevention, diagnosis and treatment of Lyme disease; molecular methods for detecting and identifying microorganisms; and connections between neutrophils and cytokines, leading to therapies for inflammatory disorders.

 Prior to his appointment at Boston University, Klempner was the Louisa C. Endicott Professor of Medicine at Tufts University School of Medicine.
-A graduate of the Cornell University Medical College, Klempner trained at the Massachusetts General Hospital and the Laboratory of Clinical Investigation at NIAID.
-He is the author of over 260 publications, Chair of the Board of Scientific Counselors for the NIH Clinical Center and has served as Associate Editor of the New England Journal of Medicine for the past 10 years.
+A graduate of the Cornell University Medical College, he trained at the Massachusetts General Hospital and the Laboratory of Clinical Investigation at NIAID.
+He is the author of more than 260 publications, chair of the Board of Scientific Counselors for the NIH Clinical Center and has served as associate editor of the New England Journal of Medicine for the past 10 years.
 He has been recognized with numerous awards including the Young Investigator Award and the Excellence in Research Achievement Award from the Infectious Diseases Society of America and membership in the American Society of Clinical Investigation and the Association of American Physicians.